lnishan/Curriculum-Vitae/README.md

 ## Trivia

 - I used to solve a 3x3 Rubik's Cube in under 18 seconds on average.
-- I used to moderate UniCube.tw - then one of the most popular online forum for Rubik's cubers in Taiwan.
+- I moderated UniCube.tw - then one of the most popular online forum for Rubik's cubers in Taiwan.